Conditional Hyper-Network for Blind Super-Resolution with Multiple Degradations: Introduction

 Single image super-resolution (SISR) has posed a long-standing challenge in low-level vision with numerous important applications.
 It is an ill-posed problem that aims to restore a High-Resolution (HR) image by adding the missing high-frequency information from a Low-Resolution (LR) image.
 Since the pioneering method by SRCNN~\cite{dong2015image}, deep learning approaches~\cite{kim2016accurate,kim2016deeply,lim2017enhanced,zhang2018image, ledig2017photo, wang2018esrgan, tian2020coarse} have exhibited impressive performance.
 However, most existing methods focus on a fixed degradation, $i.e$, bicubic down-sampling or single Gaussian blurring.
 Such fixed settings really limit their generalization ability.
 In addition to down-sampling, unknown blurring and noise may also be introduced during the acquisition of LR images.
 When the data distributions at test time mismatch the training distributions (referred to as distribution shift~\cite{quionero2009dataset,lazer2014parable}), these learning-based models will suffer severe performance drop~\cite{yang2014single}.

 In recent years, several non-blind and blind super-resolution methods for multiple degradations have been proposed.
 The non-blind methods~\cite{riegler2015conditioned,zhang2018learning,zhang2019deep,xu2020unified} usually take the ground truth (GT) degradation maps as an additional input to establish the LR-HR mapping.
 Although the non-blind models have achieved satisfactory performance with the guidance of predefined information, the problem with unknown realistic degradation largely limits their usage in real-world applications.
 Besides, the blind methods~\cite{michaeli2013nonparametric,shocher2018zero,gu2019blind, bell2019blind} only consider the blur and down-sampling in the degradation mode.
 Then, the cascaded schemes with blind denoising, blur estimation and SR methods are organized to restore the multi-degraded LR image~\cite{zhang2018learning,liu2020learning,maeda2020unpaired}.
 However, each stage has a negative impact on each other, ($i.e$, the denoiser will make the LR image more blurred and lead to kernel mismatch, increasing the difficulty of deblurring, as seen in Fig.~\ref{visual_anti_50_2}).
 Recently, there are some new attempts for blind SR. Several CycleGAN~\cite{zhu2017unpaired} based methods~\cite{bulat2018learn, yuan2018unsupervised, maeda2020unpaired,liu2020unsupervised} learn from unpaired LR-HR images, but they are more difficult to train.
 ZSSR~\cite{shocher2018zero} explores the zero-shot solution for the first time, where the CNN learns the mapping from the LR image and its downscaled versions (self-supervision).
 But it requires thousands of self-training iterations for each LR image.
 Recently, two optimization based meta-learning strategies, MZSR~\cite{soh2020meta} and MLSR~\cite{park2020fast}, have been proposed to accelerate the self-training steps from 1000 to 10.
 But they have limitations when dealing with large scale factor because the self-downsampled image cannot provide enough information.
+Moreover, all those blind and non-blind methods cannot handle the degradation shift problem.
+When degradation distribution shifts between the training and test data, those SOTAs usually degrade significantly.